uhai · Swahili for “life”

 Your best photos and videos, findable in plain English

 Uhai is an AI media library for African tourism.
-It reads the photo and video archive already sitting on your Google Drive, identifies the wildlife, tracks usage rights, and makes all of it searchable — for your team and your agencies.
+It reads the photo and video archive already sitting on your Google Drive, identifies the wildlife, tracks who is allowed to use what, and makes all of it searchable — for your team and your agencies.

 All imagery on this page is live from the Naibor Camp library, Maasai Mara — searchable, species-tagged and rights-clean in Uhai.